Tracey Crawley, LMFT

-- Couple Counseling: communication, reconnection, and relationship enhancement; adoption and foster care preperation; infidelity and divorce recovery; remarriage and stepfamily living; reunification following deployment; parenting; new parent transition; sex and intimacy; abuse issues; financial problem solving.
+- Couple Counseling: communication, re-connection, and relationship enhancement; adoption and foster care preparation; infidelity and divorce recovery; remarriage and step family living; reunification following deployment; parenting; new parent transition; sex and intimacy; abuse issues; financial problem solving.

-- General Counseling: anger, stress, depression, anxiety, grief and loss, generational issues (adult children, aging parents, grand parenting), boundaries, workplace and military lifestyle issues.
+- General Counseling: anger, stress, depression, anxiety, grief and loss, generational issues (adult children, aging parents, grand parenting), Perinatal (pregnancy through first year after birth) mood and anxiety disorders (PMADs), boundaries, workplace and military lifestyle issues.

 - Adolescents: school and developmental issues, family issues, and family counseling.